 With the economy becoming more and more automated and American’s losing their jobs to robots, a universal basic income is both necessary and surprisingly feasible.
 The purpose of automation is to make our lives more simple not to have us out here competing for jobs with Rosie from the Jetsons.

-His abilities to come from nowhere and receive enough donation money needed to get dope stage seats for the Democratic Debates he wasn’t really apart of.
+His abilities to come from nowhere and receive enough donation money needed to get dope stage seats to watch the Democratic Debates he wasn’t really apart of.

 We can’t ignore that an Asian-American has never had this much success in a presidential election.
 There wasn’t even weird racism against him or at least not that I noticed but I haven’t been on Reddit in awhile so I could be mistaken.